 The program will conclude in New York City with training at the NAIC Capital Markets & Investment Analysis Office.
 The NAIC Fellows Program is conducted twice a year – spring and fall.

-With the completion of the 2012 fall program, a total of 178 fellows from 27 countries have participated in the training program.
-In addition, since 2006, we have had seven secondees from Korea hosted in either California or Hawaii.
-Thirty-five U.S. jurisdictions have hosted these non-U.S. regulators, including: Alabama, Arkansas, California, Colorado, Connecticut, District of Columbia, Georgia, Hawaii, Illinois, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Puerto Rico, South Carolina, Texas, Vermont, Virginia, Washington, and West Virginia.
+300 participants from 36 countries have participated in the training program since its inception.
+In addition, since 2006, nine secondees from Korea have been hosted by either California or Hawaii.
+Forty U.S. jurisdictions have hosted these non-U.S. regulators, including: Alabama, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Illinois, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Vermont, Virginia and West Virginia.
 We look forward to additional jurisdictions joining this growing list.